 - Ships and tankers use nitrogen blanketing to remove potentially combustible environments.

-- Organic compounds generating chemical and petrochemical industries widely use the nitrogen purging processes to eliminate toxic gases from process chambers.
+- Organic compounds generating chemical and petrochemical industries widely use nitrogen purging processes to eliminate toxic gases from process chambers.

 - Atmosphere Packaging and Food industries apply the nitrogen purging process to remove moisture, oxygen, and other gaseous impurities.